Ektakumari07/Readme.md/README.md

-Import-Export Management Platform for Farmers
+"Import-Export Management Platform for Farmers"

 Farmers in different areas face difficulties in managing the import-export of their crops due to the lack of a centralized platform.
 This results in challenges with transportation, tracking shipments, and getting the best prices for their crops.
 To address this problem, an online platform can be developed to help farmers manage their import-export data, improve transportation, and connect them with potential buyers or sellers.

 Solution

 The online platform can be designed to facilitate farmers in registering themselves and their crops.
 Along with basic farmer details such as name, location, and contact information, the platform can also ask for crop details such as crop type, quantity, quality, and destination.
 The platform can also